Treating bad breath - Tongue cleaning.

 Many tongue functions (swallowing, speaking) place it in firm contact with your hard palate.
 This friction creates a cleansing action that prevents any significant build up of bacteria and debris on it.

-b) The posterior portion.
+b) The posterior portion is not.

 In comparison, the back part of your tongue only touches (at most) your soft palate.
 And any contact that does take place is relatively gentle.